Leading in the ASEAN Region

 GAIN ACTIONABLE INSIGHTS TO:

-- Setting priorities and using decision making frameworks to lead effectively in a large organisation
+- Setting priorities and using decision making frameworks to lead effectively in a large organization

 - Building the right habits to help you succeed as a leader in the ASEAN region

-- Balancing the priorities of Western headquarters with the priorities of localised ASEAN execution
+- Balancing the priorities of Western headquarters with the priorities of localized ASEAN execution

 Letting everyone set their own priorities is a prescription for disaster.
 Business is a team game.
 An excellent recent example is AirAsia, which I’m on the board for, which became rather siloed over time.
-This in turn made the company bureaucratic and factionalised.
-After the leadership realised and recognised this, it enabled us to become more efficient as a company.
+This in turn made the company bureaucratic and factionalized.
+After the leadership realized and recognized this, it enabled us to become more efficient as a company.
 We changed the culture to be more integrated and we called it One Air Asia.
-An organisation needs to reach consensus on priorities and try new things to grow but there should also be processes to follow such initiatives.
+An organization needs to reach a consensus on priorities and try new things to grow but there should also be processes to follow such initiatives.
 The company needs to be willing to pull the plug if initiatives are not working.
 Generally speaking, most companies have too many initiatives going on at once.
 It is better to have fewer initiatives with greater emphasis.

-Given the multiple initiatives in an organisation, as a leader, you need to make difficult decisions on where to focus.
-Prioritisation is crucial at this point.
-It's always more important to focus only on the relatively important big issues rather than a whole raft of problems that will burn people's time without making much of a difference to the organisation.
+Given the multiple initiatives in an organization, as a leader, you need to make difficult decisions on where to focus.
+Prioritization is crucial at this point.
+It's always more important to focus only on the relatively important big issues rather than a whole raft of problems that will burn people's time without making much of a difference to the organization.
 One of the biggest lessons that I learned in GE was to give priority to the big “why” so that resource allocation could go to significant opportunities moving forward.